MasoniteFramework/docs/features/tinker.md

 ## Auto-loading Models

+By default your app models are loaded from the location configured in your project Kernel.
-You can configure from which directory the models should be loaded with the `-d` flag.
+You can override the directory to load models from with the `-d` flag.
 It should be a path relative to your project root.
 For example you can run the following command if your models are located in a `models/` folder located at your project root: